The Mortgage Process

 The mortgage process is not always fun.
 There are no shortcuts and there is plenty of paperwork.
 Finding the right mortgage requires the right amount of planning.

-While there is no way around this process, Loan One, a division of Benchmark Bank, can help simplify it in a way that lets you focus more of your attention on finding your dream home.
+While there is no way around this process, Loan One, a division of The Union Bank Company, can help simplify it in a way that lets you focus more of your attention on finding your dream home.

 Step 1: Identifying Your Mortgage Needs